mrbusche/backseatfan.com/_posts/2010-06-30-cedric-benson-arrested-for-assault.md

   </p>

   <p>
     <a href="http://www.tmz.com/2010/06/29/cedric-benson-arrest-white-boys-nfl-star-assault-injury-punch-cincinnati-bengals-running-back/">TMZ has a few more details</a> on what went down that night.
-Including &#8220;All these white boys are ganging up on me and kicking me out.&#8221;
+Including "All these white boys are ganging up on me and kicking me out."
   </p>

   <p>
     Heres a news flash Benson, people are going to gang up on you.
 People are going to test you.
 You have money, and fame, and they want a piece.
 Or at least a nice lawsuit.
 Stay the hell out of bars at 1:50 am.
-Did you not learn a thing from Big &#8220;Douchebag&#8221; Ben?
+Did you not learn a thing from Big "Douchebag" Ben?
   </p>

   <p>